StefanKubsch/AmigaCoding/README.md

 Included examples, coded for speed and memory, so there are no guards etc:

-- HAM7 Rotozoomer (4x4, 56 columns, runs best on OCS/Kickstart 2.04 due using HAM7/4bitplanes quirk.
-Will work on AGA systems, too, but slower.)
+- HAM7 Rotozoomer OCS (4x4, 56 columns, needs OCS and Kickstart 2.04 or higher due use of HAM7/4bitplanes quirk)
+- HAM6 Rotozoomer AGA (4x4, 56 columns)
 - Copper Plasma
 - Morphing dots
 - Shadebobs